top of page

 It is now the time to catch up on news and gossip, as by now most visitors to Olympos have arrived.
 These come during August and, since the Feast of the Transfiguration is held in early August, most visitors have been around for only a few days and naturally want to catch up with old friends and relatives.

-The Transfiguration of the Saviour in Olympos, Karpathos, by photographer George Tatakis
+Papa-Yannis blessing the bread, made by local women.
+The Transfiguration of the Saviour in Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Papa-Yannis blessing the bread, made by local women